sdotee/sdk.rs/README.md

 ## Introduction

-see-rust-sdk is a Rust client library specifically designed for the s.ee URL shortening service.
+see-sdk is a Rust client library specifically designed for the s.ee URL shortening service.
 It provides a type-safe and easy-to-use API that allows you to easily integrate URL shortening functionality into your Rust applications.
 Whether you need simple URL shortening or advanced features like custom aliases, expiration times, and tag management, this SDK has you covered.

 ## Key Features